borjaMarti/educard/README.md

     The endpoint should point to `(project.url)/api/webhooks/user`.

     `project.url` will be the deploy link, or a proxy if you are using localhost.
-I recommend using [ngrok](https://ngrok.com/) to setup a proxy for local development.
+I recommend using [ngrok](https://ngrok.com/) to set up a proxy for local development.

     For more info on how to configure Clerk Webhooks, visit [this link](https://clerk.com/docs/users/sync-data) (or ask [me](https://github.com/borjaMarti) about it!).